spinnaker/spinnaker.github.io/setup/triggers/google.md

 Once you have run these commands, your GCS JSON key is sitting in a file called `$SERVICE_ACCOUNT_DEST`.

-# Editing Your Pub/Sub Settings
+# Editing your Pub/Sub settings

 All that's required are the following values: